 - Participation in a mandated University-sponsored Drug Education Program.
-The Assistant Dean of Students will be kept informed of attendance and completion of the program.
-Non-attendance or dropping out of the program will result in further sanctions. - Depending on the quantity or severity of offense, Parents/Guardians may be notified. - Student will be placed on disciplinary probation (Minimum: Semester; Maximum: Year). - The loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year. - Fine: \$200.00
+The Assistant Dean of Student Services or designee will be kept informed of attendance and completion of the program.
+Non-attendance or dropping out of the program will result in further sanctions. - Depending on the quantity or severity of offense, Parents/Guardians may be notified. - Student will be placed on disciplinary probation (Minimum: Semester; Maximum: Year). - Fine: \$200.00